open-telemetry/opamp-spec/specification.md

      including expired certificate, unknown issuer, missing
      `id-kp-codeSigning` EKU, failed name/policy constraints, or
      revocation — the Agent MUST terminate the connection.
+   * The Agent MUST verify that the leaf certificate's Subject Alternative Name (SAN) extension contains a `dNSName` or `iPAddress` entry matching the OpAMP server the Agent is connected to (using the same hostname matching rules as TLS).
+If the SAN check fails the Agent MUST terminate the connection.
    * On successful validation, the Agent stores the validated leaf certificate (or its public key) for the duration of the session.
      For WebSocket transport the session ends when the connection closes.